MOST HANDSOME OLD HOLLYWOOD ACTORS

 22. Laurence Olivier

-Popular/Famous Films: Wuthering Heights, Rebecca, That Hamilton Woman, Spartacus, Hamlet, The Prince and the Showgirl, Fire Over England
+Popular/Famous Films: Wuthering Heights, Rebecca, That Hamilton Woman, Spartacus, Hamlet, The Prince and the Showgirl, Pride and Prejudice, Fire Over England

 23. Charles Farrell

 Popular/Famous Films: 7th Heaven, Street Angel, Lucky Star, Sunny Side Up